Oil & Gas Daily Field Report App — Capture Incident Reports and Pipeline Logs Offline

 Photos are the backbone of oil and gas field documentation.
 Coating thickness readings, weld X-ray locations, excavation profiles, erosion control measures, and environmental protection installations all require photographic evidence.

-Professional PDF Export for Compliance
+Audit-Ready PDF Export for HSE Compliance

-AI Risk Detection for Safety
+AI Issue Detection for Safety Observations

 For operations managers overseeing multiple pipeline spreads or drill sites, this provides an additional review layer that does not depend on every field supervisor remembering to escalate every concern.